CSCI1090-F24/hackathon/README.md

 # Kaggle Hackathon

 Today you will be experimenting with different machine learning models for the beginner Kaggle competition using the Titanic dataset.
-You will work with your team members to try to improve upon the results for the random forest classifier demonstrated in the tutorial for this competition.
+You will work to try to improve upon the results for the baseline random forest classifier demonstrated in the tutorial for this competition.
+The specific instructions are below.
+You must complete all of the work to get *any* credit for this assignment.

-**This assignment counts toward your Discussion and Class Participation grade, which is 10% of your final grade in the class.**
+**This assignment counts toward your Discussion and Class Participation grade, which is 5% of your final grade in the class.**

 Let's get started

-## Teams
-Here are the teams:

-* Erick, Riki
-* Ryan, Sam
-* Lynn, Abby
-* Lulu, Katie
-* Irene, Allison
-* Kate, Lina
-* Maya, Grace
-* Christine, Luke
-* Jasmine, Kasey
-* Sarah, Olivia
-* Georgette, Bella
-* Richard, Stephen
-* Zach, Salamun
-* Ethan, Ike
-* Quoc, Ivan
-* Alba, Amelia
-* Aditya, Nolan
-* Rey, John
-* Chris, Jackson
-* Esther, Xiaowei

 ## 1. Getting started
 Select one person on your team to be the submitter.
 Then do the following together with that person being the "driver".
 You'll be submitting a solution together as one team to the competition.

 1. Follow the directions in the slides from Tuesday to create an account.
 2. Open [the Titanic Tutorial](https://www.kaggle.com/code/alexisbcook/titanic-tutorial) in one window.
-3. In another window, join the ["Titanic - Machine Learning from Disaster" beginner competition](https://www.kaggle.com/competitions/titanic).
+4. In another window, join the ["Titanic - Machine Learning from Disaster" beginner competition](https://www.kaggle.com/competitions/titanic).
-4. Follow along with the tutorial to create a new notebook.
+5. Follow along with the tutorial to create a new notebook (i.e., click the Code tab, then New Notebook).
-5. Enter the code from the tutorial into the notebook.
+6. Enter the code from the tutorial into the notebook.
-6. Follow all the directions in the notebook to make your first submission. **Note:** In the tutorial it says "Click on the Data tab on the top of the screen.
+7. Follow all the directions in the notebook to make your first submission. **Note:** In the tutorial it says "Click on the Data tab on the top of the screen.
 Then, click on the Submit button to submit your results."
 There is no Data tab!
 Instead you click on the **"Output"** tab.

 An interesting note about the code: in the code I've shared with you, I used the pandas `factorize()` function to convert "male" and "female" to `0` and `1`.
 I learned from this notebook that you can do the same thing with the function `get_dummies()`.
 From what I understand, `get_dummies()` only works for binary labels (0, 1), while factorize can create more than 2 labels if necessary.
 There are other differences as well.